1 – Introduction

 All NBOs are expected to be aware of and observe the aforementioned provision.

-The institutional aims of the EBL in tournament directing are carried out by the Tournament Directors Committee – TD Committee.
+The institutional aims of the EBL in tournament directing are carried out by the Tournament Directors Committee (TDCom).

-The organisation, recruitment, training and employment of EBL Tournament Directors in EBL events is the responsibility of the TD Committee.
+The organisation, recruitment, training and employment of EBL TDs in EBL events is the responsibility of the TDCom.

-The TD Committee is composed of a Chairman, at least four members and a Secretary nominated by the EBL Executive Committee.
-The TD Committee holds office for the same four-year period of office as the EBL.
-The EBL Executive Committee may withdraw nominations during the period.
+The TDCom is nominated by the EBL Executive Committee (EBLEC) on the proposal of the Chairman of the TDCom.
+The TDCom holds office for the same four-year period of office as the EBL.
+The EBLEC may withdraw appointments during the period.

-The TD Committee meets at least once a year.
+The TDCom meets at least once a year.
 Meetings are valid only if the majority of members is present.
 Decisions are taken by majority vote and in the case of a tie the Chairman has the deciding vote.

 The minutes of meetings must be sent to the EBL President.